ChuteSpyro/EpicIPASource/README.md

 I will not published the Rocket League Sideswipe since the game is avaialble on the App Store outside the european union.

-You can also add the source to AltStore for ease of use: https://raw.githubusercontent.com/ChuteSpyro/EpicIPASource/refs/heads/main/UnofficialEpicGamesIPASource.json
+You can also add the source to AltStore for ease of use (Unfortunately AltStore may not succeed to install some gameas due to their size): https://raw.githubusercontent.com/ChuteSpyro/EpicIPASource/refs/heads/main/UnofficialEpicGamesIPASource.json